Andretti Winery: History

-The winery is operated by a public company, Andretti Wine Group, that the founders formed in a "reverse public shell merger" in 1995.
-It raised $3 million via a public offering in 1998, however it is no longer publicly traded.
+The winery is operated by a public company, Andretti Wine Group, that the founders formed in a reverse public shell merger in 1995.
+It raised $3 million via a public offering in 1998, but is no longer publicly traded.

+In 2021, the winery on Big Ranch Road closed and announced plans to open at a different location.

 Wines

-Winemaker Bob Pepi, co-founder with his father of Robert Pepi Winery (now Pepi Winery), and owner of the "Eponymous" winery, has been winemaker since the winery opened in 1996.
-The winery produces a wide variety of "super-premium" category wines from grapes grown on-site and sourced from various locations in California.
+Bob Pepi, co-founder of Pepi Winery and owner of the "Eponymous" winery, has been winemaker since the winery opened in 1996.
+The winery produces a wide variety of "super-premium" wines from grapes grown on-site and sourced from various locations in California.
 It also resells a small quantity of wine imported from Italy.